National League (English football): Organisation

-At the bottom of National League North and National League South, four clubs from each division are relegated and these eight clubs are divided among the Step 3 leagues of the NLS, the Northern Premier League, the Southern League, and the Isthmian League.
+At the bottom of National League North and National League South, four clubs from each division are relegated and these eight clubs are divided among the Step 3 leagues of the NLS: the Northern Premier League; the Southern League (with two divisions, Central and South); and the Isthmian League.
 Each of these Step 3 leagues promotes their respective champions and second- to fifth-place playoff winners.
 The NLS Committee determines which Step 3 leagues the relegated clubs join, and whether the promoted clubs join National League North or National League South.

 Clubs relegated from the national division are not always geographically balanced.
 Thus, should it be deemed necessary, the NLS Committee may order one or more clubs from northern counties bordering the south and vice versa or from South Wales in the sixth tier to switch divisions (to move "horizontally" between the leagues, so to speak) so as to maintain numerical balance between North and South.

 Due to financial constraints at this level of football, some clubs have escaped relegation despite finishing in a relegation position, due to the misfortune of others.
 For promotion to proceed, whether from the National League to the EFL, within the National League, or between the various leagues of the NLS, certain conditions concerning finances and facilities must be met.
 Failure to meet the requirements of the league concerned prevents the eligible club from being promoted.

 The National League North and South expanded to 24 teams each in the 2022–23 season.
 Expansion was scheduled at first for 2020–21 until its implementation was postponed because of the COVID-19 pandemic in England.
 It was fulfilled at the end of 2021–22.